Eishalex2/to-do/README.md

   pane

 - Editing existing tasks and projects.
 Both UI and console.
+(Console part is done.
+Need to refactor the UI in order to add it there.)
 - Marking tasks as complete.
 - Due date stuff
 - Delete tasks